includable/craftup/README.md

 If you haven't already set up continous integration for your project, deploying usually means copying files over via FTP, manually exporting your local database and then re-importing that data in the production database.
 We simplify that by providing the `craftup pull` and `craftup push` commands, which automate every step of this process.

 As a bonus, having a single CLI command that performs the whole deployment makes setting up continous integration a lot easier!

-## Limitations

-Although our main goal is to make the lives of Craft developers much easier, there are some limitations with `craftup`:

-#### Craftup is not git.

-The `push` and `pull` commands don't do any fancy comparison of data.
-It simply takes all the stuff from place A and puts it in place B. It doesn't care if the data that is already in place B might be newer, it simply overwrites it.

-It's your responsibility to make sure you don't overwrite changes made by others or by yourself!

-Also, you should never rely on the production server as the main storage for the files that your website consists of.
-Keep them under version control using git, and push them to a safe place like Github.

 ## Installation